karthikaAK/Weather_Application/README.md

 4. Upon clicking the button, you'ill be redirected to the results page, displaying the current temperature, humidity, and weather description for the entered location.

 #API key
---> To fect weather data, you need to obtain an API key from OpenWeatherMap.
+--> To fetch weather data, you need to obtain an API key from OpenWeatherMap.
 Built with HTML,CSS and JavaScript